Frieda Lawrence: Life

+Lady Chatterley's Lover

-By her approval of the dramatization for the theatre of Lawrence's Lady Chatterley's Lover—thought to be based partly on her own relationship as an aristocrat with the working-class Lawrence—it became his only novel ever to be staged.
-John Harte's play was the only dramatization to be accepted by her, and she did her best to get it produced.
-Although she loved the play when she read it, the copyright to Lawrence's story had already been acquired by Baron Philippe de Rothschild, who was a close friend.
-He did not relinquish it until 1960, after his film version had been released.
-John Harte's play was first produced at The Arts Theatre, London in 1961, five years after her death.
+D.H.
+Lawrence's Lady Chatterley's Lover is thought to be based partly on Frieda Lawrence's relationship as an aristocrat with the working-class Lawrence.
+John Harte's dramatisation led to its being Lawrence's only novel to be staged.
+She loved the play when she read it and supported its staging, but the copyright to Lawrence's story had already been acquired by Baron Philippe de Rothschild, a close friend.
+He did not relinquish it until 1960, after the film version had been released.
+John Harte's play was first produced at the Arts Theatre in London in 1961, five years after her death.

 Death

 Frieda Lawrence died on her seventy-seventh birthday in Taos.

 In popular culture

+Frieda Lawrence's life inspired the biographical novel Frieda: The Original Lady Chatterley (Two Roads, 2018), by Annabel Abbs.
+The novel was a Times Book of the Month, then a Times Book of the Year 2018.
+Abbs also wrote about Lawrence's love for walking and the great outdoors in Windswept: Walking in the Footsteps of Remarkable Women (Two Roads, 2021).

+In the 1985 British television movie Coming Through about Weekley and Lawrence's affair, Helen Mirren portrayed Frieda Weekley.

-She is an important character in On the Rocks, a play by Amy Rosenthal which deals with her sometimes difficult relationship with D.H.
-Lawrence.
+She is an important character in On the Rocks, a play by Amy Rosenthal that deals with her sometimes difficult relationship with D. H. Lawrence.

+She is played by Judy Cornwell in "Private Affairs: Mrs. Weekley's Lover" 1975 (TV Episode) by Fay Weldon; Directed by Don Taylor; With Michael Kitchen as D.H.
+Lawrence and Michael Bryant as Ernest Weekley.

-Lawrence was the inspiration for the character Harriet Somers, played by Judy Davis in the Australian film Kangaroo (1987).
-The film is based on D.H.
-Lawrence's semi-autobiographical novel of the same name.
+Lawrence was the inspiration for the character Harriet Somers, played by Judy Davis in the Australian film Kangaroo (1986).
+The film is based on D. H. Lawrence's semi-autobiographical novel of the same name.